 Two season previous, Arsenal had completed the season unbeaten on their travels, which in itself is a staggering feat.
 Clubs come close to that but always falter.
 In 2003/04, they took the step further, equalling that record and matching it at home as well.
 History needs just two columns to reflect their achievement: Played 38, Lost 0.

 As the season wore on, there was an inevitability about the outcome.
-Even the bookmakers agreed, with hundreds of thousands of pounds paid out by one of the sports betting sites, before Leicester City were beaten in the final game of the season.
+Even the bookmakers agreed, with hundreds of thousands of pounds paid out before Leicester City were beaten in the final game of the season.

 And it was a run which continued, not just for one or two games the following season but 49 – one short of a half-century matches unbeaten.
 The increased competitiveness of the Premier League makes it seem even less likely that either record will be equalled.